 NB: Your will not get to know your result if ANY ONE of the above pieces of information is wrongly entered.
 In such a case, you will be requested to identify the error, and make the necessary correction(s) and then resubmit, in order for your result to appear.

 As is the case every year, selectees are far less than those not selected.
-You may have already checked your result, and may have learned that you were not selected.
+You may have already checked your result, and learned that you were not selected.
 That’s the case of the majority of entrants who are familiar with the below screen shot.

-A number of curious unselected entrants occasionally ask how do selectees get to know when they are selected.
+A number of curious unselected entrants occasionally ask how selectees get to know when they are selected.
 And this is the answer: they are addressed a formal letter by KCC, indicating that they “have been randomly selected for further processing in the Diversity Visa Lottery,” with details regarding their next line of action.
 It appears like this (actual name, address and selectee case number have been removed):

 You may ask questions in the comments box at the bottom of this page.
-We would be quite glad to help you out if and when you get stuck during the process.
-Wishing you the best of luck!
+We would be glad to help you out if and when you get stuck during the process.
+Wishing you best of luck!